techidaily/site-article-tips/source/_posts/new-cutting-edge-techniques-for-vce-22-optimization.md

 ![video-enhancer-2-](https://images.wondershare.com/filmora/article-images/2022/05/video-enhancer-2-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Video Enhancer will scan your system for 32-bit video and audio compressors and provide them in drop-down lists for you to choose from.
 If you have codecs from Video Enhancer's favored list, it will advise which codec to use and at what bitrate.
 The recommended bitrate is determined by the final video resolution and the codec.
 After that, it displays its recommendations in the text; you must select the codecs and set the bitrate in its settings to finish the process.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Alternative ways to enhance video